Search This Blog

 Ben is sure a cat of 'Fred's' calibre must have an owner in the neighbourhood, so he decides to attach a note to his collar to reassure them he has no intention of stealing him.
 Jenni finds the note on Oscar's collar (surprise, surprise) when he returns home to her.
 Soon the two strangers are sending notes to each other via cat-mail - notes which will change their lives for the better.

 It is easy to fall for this novel from the very first chapter, especially if you are lucky enough to have a cat friend in your life.
 Jariwala clearly knows a thing or two about being chosen by a feline friend, and she writes Oscar as just the right side of wayward - with characteristics that all cat owners will be more than familiar with.
-This introduces a lot of humour to the story, and I found myself frequently laughing out loud when it comes to his very catty antics.
+This introduces a lot of humour to the story, and I found myself frequently laughing out loud when it comes to his kitty antics.

 The Cat Share is available to buy now in paperback, ebook and audio formats.